1 jsem: parallelism semaphores for GHC

 Each time the jobserver wants to spawn a new jobclient subprocess, it must first acquire a single token from the semaphore, before spawning the subprocess.
 This token must be released once the subprocess terminates.

 Once work is finished, the jobserver must destroy the semaphore it created.
+At this point, the semaphore identifier is not valid for any operations and attempting to use it will produce an exception.

 • A jobclient is a subprocess spawned by the jobserver or another jobclient.